YBL123/sei-group-project/README.md

 ### Likes

-* able to do so from index or in plant page
+Users are able to like and unlike plants from the index page and on the plant page.

 * stays even when reloading page